RIBA members' access to Pidgeon Digital

 RIBA members wishing to access Pidgeon Digital should email:

-In addition to this service, the Library has recordings of talks that have been held at the RIBA since the 1970s, which are available to all visitors to the Library's Reading Room at 66 Portland Place.
+In addition to this service, the Library has recordings of talks that have been held at the RIBA since the 1970s, which are, with advanced notice, available to all visitors to the Library's Reading Room at 66 Portland Place.

 Go to What's On for details of the RIBA's current programme of talks and events.